WHMCS/developer-docs/domain-registrars/transfer-policy-management.md

 For these informational alerts to be displayed, the appropriate attributes need to be set via the `GetDomainInformation` method within a registrar module.

-A description of the methods used in WHOIS Contact Verification method is provided below:
+A description of the methods used in WHOIS Contact Verification messaging are provided below:

 | Function | Type | Description |
 | --------- | ----------- | ------ |